 Despots around the world have taken note, leading to a steady increase in probing of U.S. power and will.

-A Wall Street Journal editorial recognized that “China, Russia and Iran”—in addition to the rising Islamic State—“are taking advantage of American retreat to assert political and (perhaps eventually) military dominance over their corners of the globe.
+A Wall Street Journal editorial recognized that “China, Russia and Iran” along with terrorist groups “are taking advantage of American retreat to assert political and (perhaps eventually) military dominance over their corners of the globe.
 They share a goal of reducing U.S. influence, bending neighbors to their political will, and ultimately using that regional base of power to diminish the global sway of Western democracies, especially the U.S.” (“Rise of the Regional Hegemons,” May 26, 2015).

 A catch-22 phenomenon is now underway, as described by Nick Bryant in a BBC report.
 “The United States is no longer so keen to exert leadership in an increasingly messy world.
 Yet one of the reasons why the world has become so disorderly is because America is no longer so active in imposing order.
 Over the course of this century Washington has lost its fear factor. … World leaders nowadays seem prepared to provoke the wrath of the White House, confident that it will never rain down on them” (July 10, 2015).